 Solution: If you changed the oil yourself, it's time to get back under the car.
 You'll need to loosen the oil drain plug so that some of the oil runs out.
 Don't loosen it too far — you don't want it to come flooding out.
 If you had the oil changed at a shop, take the car back there and explain the situation so they can fix it.

 Worn valve guides or seals: The engine's valves must be lubricated without allowing oil into the combustion chamber.
 This is accomplished by maintaining a tight fit between the valves and guides, and by using valve stem seals.
 Worn valve guides or seals can allow engine oil to enter the combustion chamber, resulting in bluish or grayish smoke from the tailpipe.

 Solution: If the oil-burning problem in your valve system is limited to your valve seals, some labor will be needed, but the seals can be replaced without tearing down the engine.

-If you need to replace your valve guides, on the other hand, it’ll be significantly more expensive.
-The amount of labor required is much greater, and the parts cost is higher as well.
+If you need to replace your valve guides, on the other hand, it'll be significantly more expensive.
+The amount of labor required is much greater, and the cost of the parts is higher as well.
 Another option is to replace the cylinder head.

 Worn piston rings or cylinders: Piston rings seal the space between the piston and cylinder wall.
 If the piston rings or cylinder walls are worn, a proper seal can't be formed.
 As a result, oil will get sucked into the combustion chamber.
 The result is grayish smoke from the tailpipe.